Ahmed-Abdlhameed/HTML/README.md

 ## Contributions

-Feel free to fork the repository and contribute by adding more assignments or improving the solutions.
+Feel free to fork the repository and contribute by adding more assignments or improving the exsiting solutions.
 Pull requests are welcomed!

 ---